 What information does a cookie store?

 Cookies do not usually store sensitive information about you, such as credit card or bank account information, photographs or personal information, etc. The data they keep are of a technical nature, statistics, personal preferences, personalization of contents, etc. The web server will not associate you as a person but your web browser.
-In fact, if you usually browse with Chrome and try to browse the same web with Firefox, you’ll see that the website won’t
+In fact, if you usually browse with Chrome and try to browse the same web with Firefox, you’ll see that the website won’t realise you are the same person because it is actually associating the information to the browser, not the person.

 What kind of cookies are there?